adap/flower/doc/source/tutorial-quickstart-pytorch.rst

    The video shown below shows how to setup a PyTorch + Flower project using our previously recommended APIs.
 A new video tutorial will be released that shows the new APIs (as the content above does)

+.. title:: Quickstart Federated Learning Tutorial with PyTorch and Flower

 .. meta::
    :description: Check out this Federated Learning quickstart tutorial for using Flower with PyTorch to train a CNN model on MNIST.